community, place, trees, Uncategorized

 How difficult it is sometimes to keep on tending our inner gardens when pain or rain, storms and sorrows keep coming.
 As Willams writes, however, observing and listening to the small notes from the universe can help sustain us.

 Let the sounds of the Sea of Japan and the gibbon calling in Indonesia carry you across the world.
 Listen to the sounds of cicada in the Australian bush, or millions of monarch butterflies taking flight in Mexico (flight starting at about 3:40 seconds into the video,) or nightfall on the Zabalo River in Ecuador (scroll to the bottom of the screen page.)
 Did you know corn “talks” as it grows and that ice can sing as can sand dunes?
 Listen to the voice of dunes in Colorado and Morocco.
 David George Haskel, author of The Songs of Trees, writes how plants help define acoustic quality of a landscape and he has recorded sounds of trees in different time zones and different parts of the world.
 You can listen to his recordings of a cottonwood at Confluence Park, Denver, and a Green ash in Sewanee, Tennessee or record sounds in your own neighborhood.
 Rain taps on the roof, wind rustled branches, frogs serenades in spring, there are so many ways nature brings the world alive with sound.
 Scientists are doing some very interesting things with translating electrical impulses from plants into music.
 Listen to the rings of a tree as a camera reads the grooves and turns them into notes, and find a new way to perceive the natural world.
+Also truly amazing is how you can hear various sounds of our solar system and a compression of 760,00 years of the universe via instruments that pick up and translate radiation belts, solar flares, the big bang into sound.
+We only have sound here on Earth because Earth has an atmosphere.
+We can explore more of the planet and universe’s sonic scapes or listen to how Harvard scientists have translated 400 light years across the Milky Way, the Crab Nebula, and the Supernova 1987A into sound.
+The garden of life is immense and imbued with marvel.

 Poets listen closely to the world around them, interpreting what they mean for how they might take us into the heart of ourselves and the world we inhabit.
 In the 1994 film, Il Postino, the characters of the postman and Pablo Neruda record the local sounds of their island, with the purpose of helping the postman use metaphor to write a love letter.
 The earth speaks to us.
 Listening closely to the earth helps us to write a love letter to being alive.